Nature Park Projects

 Nature conservation project

-Establishment of a transboundary bearded vulture monitoring system
+Establishment of cross-border bearded vulture monitoring

 learn more